Refresh digital presence

 If IT years are like dog years, it's unsurprising that a startup founded in 2001 branched out so far that it needed a spreadsheet tracking hundreds of web properties.
 With the push to become a one-stop shop for everything from Simply Gum to Underclub, Mailchimp needed to consolidate their websites to create a unified digital presence.

 It was also time for an organizational change.
 The static marketing site had its own dedicated engineering team because every time a comma needed deleting or an image needed updating, the engineers had to deploy that change.

 Mailchimp teamed up with Work & Co to help them unite their marketing and knowledge base websites under one framework and one engineering staff.
-After an audit, they determined that the needed a more mature, nimble site that matched customer expectations.
+After an audit, they determined that they needed a more mature, nimble site that matched customer expectations.
 They also needed a way for the marketing team to generate content and make changes independently.

 Internally, they were already familiar with Contentful.
 When Work & Co named Contentful as their top pick for Mailchimp, they were ready to roll.